 The wideband gap materials are known for their high-temperature tolerance.
 They can operate in extreme temperature ranges, from the frigid cold of deep space to the scorching heat generated during reentry into Earth's atmosphere.
 This thermal resilience is vital for semiconductors in space equipment, where temperature fluctuations can be extreme.
 Moreover, wideband gap semiconductors are more energy-efficient, allowing for reduced power consumption and longer mission durations, a crucial consideration for extended space missions to distant planets or interstellar exploration.
 As the acceptance of wideband gap semiconductor materials continues to grow within the space industry, it opens up opportunities for semiconductor manufacturers to develop and supply these advanced components.

-According to the type, the radiation-hardened type has held highest revenue share in 2022.
+According to the type, the radiation-hardened type has held the highest revenue share in 2023.
 These semiconductors are mainly aimed to withstand high levels of ionizing radiation, a common challenge in the space environment.
 It is vital for mission-critical systems and applications where reliability and resilience to radiation-induced errors are paramount.

 In addition, critical systems, such as those involved in spacecraft avionics, communication, and navigation, regularly demand radiation-hardened components to ensure uninterrupted operation in the face of intense radiation.
 In contrast, radiation-tolerant semiconductors may suffice for less critical functions, enabling for cost savings in less demanding space applications.
 The selection of the appropriate semiconductor type is crucial to the success and reliability of space missions.